Minthea

 Distribution

 Tropical regions.
-Distribution records indicate presence in Norway (NO) and Sweden (SE), though these likely represent intercepted specimens or established in imported wood products rather than range.
+Distribution records indicate presence in Norway (NO) and Sweden (SE), though these likely represent intercepted specimens or established in imported wood products rather than native range.
 Native distribution is tropical.

 Human Relevance